trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ```bash
 rosrun turtlesim turtle_teleop_key
 ```
 The turtle_teleop_key node provides a way to control the turtle with a keyboard.
-Click on the terminated where you ran `rosrun turtlesim turtle_teleop_key`, then press the arrow keys, the turtle moves in the direction of the arrow key pressed.
+Click on the terminal where you ran `rosrun turtlesim turtle_teleop_key`, then press the arrow keys, the turtle moves in the direction of the arrow key pressed.

 ## [ROS Topics](http://wiki.ros.org/Topics)
 Ros Topics are the buses used by ROS nodes to exchange messages.
-Imagine a ROS Topic as a water pipe and ROS Message as the water, the two ends of the pipe is where the nodes are located.
+Imagine a ROS Topic as a water pipe and ROS Message as the water, the two ends of the pipe are where the nodes are located.
 Topic transport message between a publisher node and a subscriber node.
 Ros Topics have anonymous publish/subscribe semantics.
 Nodes that generate message/ data publish to a specific topic, and nodes that consume or need data subscribed to a specific topic.
 The relationship between publishers and subscribers is many to many.

 In the example above, the turtle_teleop_key node publishes the key pressed to the /turtle/cmd_vel topic and the turtlesim node subscribes to that same topic.